npvn/meteor-url-shortener/README.md

 - Secured pub/sub pattern to protect private URLs.

 - Sever-side routing for faster URL redirection.
-If the requested URL is private, the app will switch to client-side routing for user authentication.
+If the requested URL is private, the app will switch to client-side for user authentication.

 - URL schema for data integrity  (using the awesome `aldeed:collection2` package).